forrestywang/DS_Projects/Titanic Logistic Regression/README.md

 Sex was an important factor when predicting survival, so I included it as an independent variable.
 However, since it was a categorical variable (its values were non-numerical), the training algorithm could not interpret it.
 To circumvent this, I changed it into a dummy variable.

 `pandas`' `get_dummies(X, columns=CAT_VAR, drop_first=True)` function replaced the `'Sex'` column with `'Sex_male'`.
 This made all entries boolean values, where True represented male and False represented female.
-The `drop_first` parameter removed one of the dummy variables, since if all other dummy variables were false, then the removed one is true.
+The `drop_first` parameter removed one of the dummy variables, since if all other dummy variables were false, then the removed one was true.

 <br>